mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

 ##### Active Power Flow
-Similarly, we can compute the active power flow at both the from-bus and to-bus ends of the specific branch by utilizing the provided functions below:
+Similarly, to compute the active power flow at both the from-bus and to-bus ends of a specific branch, use:
 ```@repl WLSDCStateEstimationSolution
 active = fromPower(analysis; label = "Branch 1")
 active = toPower(analysis; label = "Branch 1")